Take a sneak peek at the new NIST.gov and let us know what you think!

 (Please note: some content may not be complete on the beta site.).

 The Smart Grid Testing and Certification Project provides overall coordination and leadership of NIST technical activities in working with industry to support standards-based interoperability test programs that will seek to accelerate smart grid deployments and ensure interoperability.
 The smart grid is extremely complex and is comprised of many systems within systems that are owned and operated by thousands of entities.
 These systems must be able to communicate and work together to achieve the full benefits of the smart grid.
 Defined standards and robust testing regimes will be required to ensure communications and interoperability among these systems.
 Currently, only a small number of smart grid standards have associated industry recognized test programs, and those programs that exist are primarily conformance-based and are limited in scope relative to end to end interoperability.
 Some new programs have emerged in the past year and benefitted from NIST participation in their development.
 Therefore, this project seeks to further incubate and develop new programs, as well as engaging with industry stakeholders to assure that new test programs will help to enable interoperability and support new technology adoption.

-Objective: To accelerate new and or improve existing test programs for Smart Grid interoperability and security utilizing the SGIP testing and certification framework and demonstrating benefits of testing and certification to end users and regulators by 2016.
+Objective - To accelerate the development of new test programs and improve existing test programs for smart grid interoperability and security by utilizing the Smart Grid Interoperability Panel testing and certification framework, and demonstrating benefits of testing and certification to end users and regulators.

 Lead Organizational Unit:el

 Related Programs and Projects: